 EarthLink Internet in Kansas at a Glance

 EarthLink delivers fiber, DSL, and fixed wireless internet across Kansas, with plans starting at $49.99 per month.
-Fiber speeds reach up to 5 Gbps in select Kansas metro areas like Wichita, while fixed wireless provides coverage where fiber has not yet been deployed.
+Fiber speeds reach up to 5 Gbps in select Kansas metro areas like Wichita.
+While fixed wireless provides coverage where fiber has not yet been deployed.

 About EarthLink Internet in Kansas

 As a state with concentrated urban areas and vast rural stretches, Kansas residents benefit from EarthLink's multi-technology approach to internet service.
-EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Wichita, Overland Park, Kansas City (KS), and Topeka, offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.
+EarthLink partners with major infrastructure providers to deliver fiber-optic connections in metropolitan areas like Wichita, Overland Park, Kansas City (KS).
+Topeka, offering symmetrical speeds that support streaming, gaming, remote work, and smart home devices simultaneously.

 EarthLink Internet Plans in Kansas